serverfarmer/sf-keys/README.md

 ### custom logic

 `setup.sh` - this script is re-executed each time Server Farmer setup is executed, and is responsible for:
+- creating your standard groups and users, that should exist on all managed servers
 - installing ssh management public key on current host in `/root/.ssh/authorized_keys` file
 - executing any custom logic you want to execute on all hosts in the farm